Allegheny-Computer-Science-203-S2020/cs203-S2020-management/README.md

 This repository contains the management guide for [Computer Science 203 Spring 2020](https://www.gregorykapfhammer.com/teaching/cs203S2020/).
 The students and instructor will add this management guide to a new GitHub Classroom repository each when the software engineering team is completing an assignment.
-Team members and project managers should refer to this guide during the completion of the long-term software projects.
+The team members,project managers, student technical leaders, and the course instructor will refer to this guide during the completion of the long-term software projects.

 ## Documenting the Project Management Structure

 During the Spring 2020 semester, you will work in an entire-class team to design, implement, test, document, deploy, and use two large-scale software applications.
 During each week of the semester, you will work with your team on tasks for one of these projects.

 ## Problems with the Management Plan